bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 4. Describe state.
+    State is one or more mutable values used by the app.
+These values are stored as an array of key/value pairs and accessed using JSX and array-specific methods.
+It is common to use .map() and .filter() array methods to manipulate state.

 5. Describe props.
   A: Props is an abbreviation of 'properties' which are the attributes of an object.
-Props are the
+Props are used to pass data from parent objects to children.
+The dataflow is one way.
+Props are immutable.